webrogue-runtime/webrogue-runtime.github.io/benefits/cross_platform.md

 title: Cross-platform
 ---

+> [!WARNING]
+> This page is outdated.
+New version of webrogue uses different code execution libraries.
+Rendering is done using OpenGL ES.
+DOS support is ended.

 Webrogue is a cross-platform runtime.
 It means that it is designed to work in several different computing platforms.
 Currently supported platforms are:
  - Linux
  - Windows